grame-cncm/guidolib/readme.txt

 		- the guidoengine java package called guidoengine.jar
 		- incidentally, the drawcommand java package called drawcommand.jar

-    To compile this, go to the java directory and do:
+    To compile this, go to the lang/java/build directory and do:

     make headers
     make class